bmsousa2/titanic_machine_learning/README.md

 # titanic_machine_learning
-Titanic - Machine Learning - Kaggle
+Kaggle - Challenge
+With sklearn and Pandas